MoesLab/MoesLab/README.md

 # Hi there 👋                    ![banner](MoeEmoji_1.gif)

-I’m a Software Engineer and Audio Video programmer where I work with customers on related projects, I am focused on utilizing technology to help people and organizations to share and collaborate.
+I’m a Audio Video programmer where I work with customers on related projects, I am focused on utilizing technology to help people and organizations to share and collaborate.
 I am familiar with the number of Computer languages and frameworks used in full stack developments.
 More over, I am very interested in Embedded systems and Electronics in fact my hobby revolves around Mechatronics.